The First Book To Describe the Theory of Evolution Was NOT Written By Charles Darwin

 7 Yea, and wo unto him that shall say at that day, to get gain, that there can be no miracle wrought by Jesus Christ; for he that doeth this shall become like unto the son of perdition, for whom there was no mercy, according to the word of Christ!

 In Mormon doctrine the worst punishment a person can have is to be a "Son of Perdition."
 However, if you study the King Follett Discourse of Joseph Smith, this punishment is reserved for members of the Mormon church (i.e. "Latter-Day Saints" or Mormons").

 What happens to a member of the church who fits into the category of "like unto the son of perdition?"
 Could they end up being a "son of perdition" if pushing the theory of evolution, whether for gain or not, would qualify him as "fighting against the church?"
-That is purely God's call as the decision is made on a case-by-case basis, but I certainly would not want to be in the situation where I would personally find out the answer!!!!
+That is purely God's call as the decision is made on a case-by-case basis, but I certainly would not want to be in the situation where I was even remotely a candidate!!!!

 In summary, verse 7 above primarily refers to people who are not members of the LDS church (e.g. Richard Dawkins may qualify for several reasons) who "to get gain, [claim] that there can be no miracle wrought by Jesus Christ."
 Examples of the miracles of Christ in the scriptures include healing people in many ways (such as restoring sight to the blind), raising the dead and above all, the resurrection of Christ and after Christ, the resurrection of many others (i.e. Christ was the first to be resurrected).

 The apostles also performed many miracles.

 It is interesting that the Book of Mormon, published in 1830, makes prophesies which are being fulfilled, over and over again, in the twenty-first century.